All Episodes

 I mean, because this is affecting the private health care industry.

-I have I have clients that are they're major, major companies in the Oklahoma City area that have hundreds of employees that when the exchanges open, uh, when it would be Ken's mandate for them to uh bring on the system, they're gonna they're gonna adopt their their great health care plan, put all these employees in this in in the exchanges.
+I have clients that are, they're major companies in the Oklahoma City area that have hundreds of employees that when the exchanges open, when it comes to mandate for them to bring on the system, they're going to dump their great health care plan, put all these employees in the exchanges.

-Um this this they're not gonna have the option to do away with this.
+They're not going to have the option to do away with this.

-I mean, this 16,000 IRS agents following people around requiring compliance or else.
+I mean, 16,000 IRS agents following people around requiring compliance or else.

 Export Selection